ericharding/blog/content/blog/xinetd/index.md

 * **type = unlisted**
   This tells xinetd that your service doesn't need to appear in /etc/services.
 You could edit /etc/services and add your service and omit this line but this is simpler.
 * **user = user1**
-  For security you don't want the xinetd services to run as root so it will execute the handler as the user you specify.
+  For security, you don't want the xinetd services to run as root so it will execute the handler as the user you specify.
 You definitely don't want to use the same user you log in as here.
 Create a new user with only the permissions it needs.
 (You can also specify a group with group=)
 * **server = /home/site/bin/githook**
   This is what gets run when a connection is made from the outside.
 * **instances = 2**
   This limits the number of concurrent instances of this service.
 Since it doesn't make sense to have 2 git pull going on at once we limit this to a single instance.
 Technically git's internal locking should keep the repository consistent without this but this would be more resilient to a [DOS](https://en.wikipedia.org/wiki/Denial-of-service_attack) attempt.

 After this file is in place you can restart xinetd `sudo service xinetd restart` on a Debian or Ubuntu machine.
-According to the man page you can also send [SIGHUP](https://en.wikipedia.org/wiki/SIGHUP) to reload the configuration.
+According to the man page, you can also send [SIGHUP](https://en.wikipedia.org/wiki/SIGHUP) to reload the configuration.
 Run `sudo service xinetd status` to make sure the service started without error.

 ## Implementing The Handler

 Now that xinetd is running we can edit the handler and re-run our request.

 The first thing to keep in mind is that xinetd doesn't speak HTTP so we have to do some parsing.
-Unfortunately, most http libraries don't support reading from stdin directly.
+Unfortunately, most HTTP libraries don't support reading from stdin directly.
 On the other hand, it's a text protocol so we should be able to pull out what we need without much fuss.

 ### Choosing the Right Tool